jpbarrette/beer-brewing/recipes/rye wit session/brewlog.md

 # Preparation Notes

+  - I could seperate the water in two kettle to warm faster?
   - I think I should have a lower “liquor-to-grist” ratio on this brew.
-    I might not use the full volume to help alpha amylaze.
+    I might not use the full volume to help alpha amylaze. *UPDATE* I won’t do that, but it means the efficiency might be lower.
+So, 3.3% is good because if I’m going lower, it’s okay.
   - For this recipe I want to keep a similiar hop profile than my american pale ale or american wheat ale (but not the IBU).
 This will allow us to compare the malt profile.